Computer security: Spoofing

 In 2018, the cybersecurity firm Trellix published research on the life-threatening risk of spoofing in the healthcare industry.

 Tampering

 Tampering describes a malicious modification or alteration of data.
-An intentional but unauthorized act resulting in the modification of a system, components of systems, its intended behavior, or data.
+It is an intentional but unauthorized act resulting in the modification of a system, components of systems, its intended behavior, or data.
 So-called Evil Maid attacks and security services planting of surveillance capability into routers are examples.

-Malware

-Malicious software (malware) installed on a computer can leak any information, such as personal information, business information and passwords, can give control of the system to the attacker, and can corrupt or delete data permanently.